nikiroo/fanfix-jexer/README.md

 Fanfix-jexer is a program that offer you a text interface (via the Jexer librairy) around the comics/stories/mangas library [Fanfix](https://github.com/nikiroo/fanfix).

+You can also use the graphical version, [Fanfix-swing](https://github.com/nikiroo/fanfix-swing).

 ## Synopsis

 - ```fanfix-jexer```